LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 sculptors from Rhodes specialised in the ‘high-class

 reproduction of Hellenistic mythological groups’.
-If we accept that our Laocoon is based on an
+If we accept that our Laocoön is based on an

-that instead it reflects the earlier idea that Laocoön is being punished for a
+earlier Hellenistic sculpture, then that would mean that it couldn't have been influenced by Virgil's version, and instead reflects the earlier idea that Laocoön is being punished for a

 crime other than damaging the Wooden Horse.

-Why did it become so
+Why did it become so famous?

 the Renaissance, when interest in Classical art was really hotting up; Pope